Guys can be victims, too

-If you are concerned that you or someone you know might be in an abusive relationship, regardless of their gender or sexual orientation, chat with a peer advocate!
-We are here to listen and offer support and resources 24/7/365 to ALL victims and survivors.
+If you are concerned that you or someone you know might be in an abusive relationship, regardless of their gender or sexual orientation, chat with a advocate!
+We are here to listen and offer support and resources 24/7/365 to all victims and survivors.